decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 * Shifted to using CSPRING instead of PRF
 * Removed total number of messages from proof verify operation
 * Added deterministic proof fixtures
+* Shifted to multiple CSPRNG calls to calculate random elements, instead of expand_message
+* Updated hash_to_scalar to a single output

 <reference anchor="Bowe19" target="https://eprint.iacr.org/2019/814">
   <front>